Pikminwhite/DELTARUNEAP/worlds/deltarune/docs/setup_en.md

 Your YAML file is the settings of your Archipelago world.

-You can create it with the `Option Creator` in the Archipelago Launcher or with `Generate Template Options` after what you can find the default YAML and other presets in `<Your Archipelago folder Path>/Players` after what you can manually edit.
+Using `Generate Template Options` you can find the default YAML and other presets in `<Archipelago folder Path>\Players\Templates` which you can edit to your liking.
+You can also use the `Option Creator` in the Archipelago Launcher, but be warned that using `Options Generator` will make it harder to read some of the option descriptions.
+Otherwise it works great.

 ### Connect to the Multiworld

-Open your patched DELTARUNE version and choose `Change  connection info` then input your host, port, slot and password is existing.
+Open your patched DELTARUNE version and choose `Change connection info` to input your host, port, slot and (if applicable) password.

-You can copy/paste directly `host:port` into the host slot.
+You can also copy/paste `host:port` directly into the host slot.

-If you can to change the preview items color, it's configurable by switching menu with left/right arrow key.
+If you want to change the preview items color, it's configurable by switching menu with left/right arrow key.

-You can eventualy open the DELTARUNE Text Client in the Archipelago Launcher to be able to use Text commands and Universal Tracker features.
+Not required, but you can also open the DELTARUNE Text Client in the Archipelago Launcher to use Text commands as well as Universal Tracker features if you have the tracker APWorld installed.

 #### Linux users